One of 4 rays of Attribute

 |Sixth ray signs:||Sagittarius (Virgo, Pisces).
 Sixth ray triangle: Virgo-Sagittarius-Pisces|

-|Symbols:||The hexagon: a circle approximated, inside and outside; the complementary/opposing triangles of the star of David.|
+|Symbols:||The hexagon: a circle approximated, inside and outside; two complementary/opposing triangles (star of David)|

 The main work of groups on this ray is to capitalise on the developed tendency of humanity to recognise ideas, and—avoiding fanaticism and superficial desire—train these world thinkers so ardently to desire the good, the true and the beautiful, that the idea which should materialise in some form on earth can shift from the plane of mind and clothe itself in some form on earth.
 These disciples and servers work consciously with the desire element in man; they work scientifically with its correct evocation.
 Their technique is scientific because it is based upon a right understanding of the human material with which they have to work.

 Some people have to be galvanised into activity by an idea, as in the first ray method.
 Others can be reached more easily by an ideal, and will then subordinate their personal lives and wishes to that ideal.
 With these the sixth ray group works with facility, encouraging people to recognise the truth by holding steadily before them the ideal, restraining them from a too energetic and fanatical display of interest, in the need for the long pull.

 Despite its tendency to stimulate fanaticism, the sixth ray method of evoking desire for the materialising of an ideal is still indispensable.

-It is the method of divine fanaticism that counts all lost apart from the vision, and that eventually sacrifices joyously the entire personality.’ —Occult Meditation, p18
+It is the method of divine fanaticism that counts all lost apart from the vision, and that eventually sacrifices joyously the entire personality. —Occult Meditation, p18

 The nurturing qualities the sixth ray individual can develop are delineated by Alice Bailey as follows: